Join our Experts on June 24 as they explain how to Detect, Divert, and Deceive AI-Assisted Threats

 NTA Security

-This refers to the use of network traffic analysis software to identify and mitigate potential risks.
+This refers to the use of network traffic analysis tools to identify and mitigate potential risks.
 For instance, unusual data flows might signify unauthorized access attempts or malware activities.
 Network Traffic Analysis (NTA) is crucial for identifying and mitigating potential risks in network communications.

 Think of your network as a busy highway.
 Just as traffic cameras monitor vehicles for accidents or speeding, a network traffic analyzer monitors data flows to detect potential issues or malicious activities.